Graduate Funding Opportunities

 Eligibility for Funding

-Students in the Ph.D., Au.D. and M.A.
-SLP programs qualify for graduate teaching assistant positions, with priority given to Ph.D. students.
+Students in most of our programs qualify for graduate teaching assistant positions, with priority given to students in the resesarch doctoral degee programs.
 Both current and incoming students are welcome to apply depending on the particular posting.
+Positions available may be communicated to eligible students by the program and will include the invitation or application process for the position.

 Duration of Funding